aviolan/unit-4-game/README.md

 The goal of the game is to match your number to the computer's generated number.

-User wins when they match the computer.
-User loses when they go over the computer's generated number.
+User wins when they match the computer's number.
+User loses when their number exceeds the computer's number.

 Game is refreshed automatically after user wins or loses.